Madhava of Sangamagrama: The value of π (pi)

 By using the first 21 terms to compute an approximation of π, he obtains a value correct to 11 decimal places (3.14159265359).

 The value of 3.1415926535898, correct to 13 decimals, is sometimes attributed to Madhava, but may be due to one of his followers.
 These were the most accurate approximations of π given since the 5th century (see History of numerical approximations of π).

 The text Sadratnamala appears to give the astonishingly accurate value of π = 3.14159265358979324 (correct to 17 decimal places).
 Based on this, R. Gupta has suggested that this text was also composed by Madhava.

 Madhava also carried out investigations into other series for arc lengths and the associated approximations to rational fractions of π.

 Calculus

 Madhava developed the power series expansion for some trigonometry functions which were further developed by his successors at the Kerala school of astronomy and mathematics.
 (Certain ideas of calculus were known to earlier mathematicians.)
 Madhava also extended some results found in earlier works, including those of Bhāskara II.
 However, they did not combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, or turn calculus into the powerful problem-solving tool we have today.

+Lagnaprakarana

+Lagnaprakarana (लग्नप्रकरण) is an astronomical treatise that deals with the calculation of the ascendant (lagna) and the planetary positions.
+Palm-leaf manuscripts of the work have been catalogued and preserved at research archives in Kerala.